 Sydney also is a member of the Financial Accounting Standards Advisory Council (FASAC), which advises the FASB on agenda projects, possible new agenda items, project priorities, procedural and other matters.
 She is a former member of the Public Company Accounting Oversight Board’s (PCAOB) Standing Advisory Group (SAG).

 In addition to addressing technical issues, Sydney is a frequent speaker at industry and regulatory conferences.
 Sydney currently serves as chairperson for the AICPA National Conference on Bank and Savings Institutions.
 Sydney is also a committee member of the AICPA National Conference on Credit Unions and served previously served as chairperson.

 Sydney is a former chairperson of the Financial Manager Society’s (FMS) Board of Directors.
-She is also the former chair of FMS’s Accounting Council, which helps shape the direction of FMS in the area of accounting issues, and a former member of FMS’s Financial Institutions Accounting Committee (FIAC).
+She is also the former chair of FMS’s Accounting Council, which helps shape the direction of FMS in the area of accounting issues.

 Prior to joining Crowe, she was a senior manager at the AICPA in Washington DC where she addressed financial institution and financial instrument practice matters and worked on financial institution projects with the Financial Reporting Executive Committee (FinREC).
 Sydney holds a Bachelor of Science in Finance and Real Estate from Indiana University in Bloomington, Indiana.